AdaCore/training_material/courses/spark_for_ada_programmers/labs/050_flow_analysis.lab.rst

   + The objective is to get no messages when running :toolname:`GNATprove`.

-- Rerun :toolname:`GNATprove` with checkbox :menu:`Report check proved` selected.
+- Rerun :toolname:`GNATprove` with checkbox :menu:`Report checks proved` selected.

   + Review the info messages and make sure you understand them.